LiskArchive/lips/proposals/lip-usman_handling_transactions_in_memory.md

 - the transaction is from an account affected by the blockchain state change, or
 - the transaction is of a type that requires unique data and this transaction type was included in the block causing the blockchain change

 The transaction pool registers to `onNewBlock`, `onDeleteBlock` and `onRoundRollback` events.
 Upon these events, it deduces the affected transactions in the transaction pool.
 Afterwards, the transaction pool moves all the affected transactions from the `verifed`, the `multisignature` and the `ready` queue to the `validated` queue where they will be verified again via the `processQueue` job.
-Moreover, in the case of the `onDeleteBlock` event, the transactions included in the deleted block are put back in the `validated` queue such that they can become part of the blockchain in a later block.
+Moreover, in the case of the `onDeleteBlock` event, the transactions included in the deleted block are put back in the `verified` queue such that they can become part of the blockchain in a later block.

 ## Backwards Compatibility
 This LIP is backward compatible.